cvs-health/testilo/README.md

 ### `ibm` test

 Testaro can perform the `ibm` test.
 That test requires the `aceconfig.js` configuration file in the root directory of the Testilo project.

+### Environment variables

+If a `wave` test is included in a script, an environment variable named `TESTARO_WAVE_KEY` must exist, with your WAVE API key as its value.

+Before executing a Testaro script, you can optionally also set the environment variables `TESTARO_DEBUG` (to `'true'` or anything else) and/or `TESTARO_WAITS` (to a non-negative integer).
+The effects of these variables are described in the Testaro `index.js` file.